lukaskonietzka/SlicerToothAnalyser/README.md

 However, they can also be used to gain initial experience with the module.
 The sample data ensures that the module can be used by anyone.

-The sample images are micro-CT scans provided as open-source by the
+The sample images are µCT scans provided open-source by the *Department of Conservative Dentistry and Periodontology, LMU Hospital, LMU Munich, Germany*.
-Poliklinik für Zahnerhaltung und Parodontologie.
 You can find the sample files under the assets in the current release.

 You can download sample data here: [Download sample data](https://github.com/lukaskonietzka/ToothAnalyserSampleData/releases/download/v1.0.0/P01A-C0005278.nii.gz)

-⚠️ **Notice**: The Tooth Analyzer was specifically developed for CT scans
+⚠️ **Notice**: The Tooth Analyzer was specifically developed for µCT scans
 with tooth structures, which is why other types of CT scans may result in errors.

 ## 9. Contributors and Organisation